Computer Access & Assistive Technology

 The Victoria Disability Resource Centre (VDRC) believes in making everyday activities as accessible as possible for persons with disabilities.
 We have several pieces of assistive technology (AT) and computer software to help, such as:

 - Three public computers available for use.
-Search the internet, look for jobs, check your email and print off your documents on our public laser printer
+Search the internet, look for jobs, and check your email.

-- Window-Eyes, a computer screen reader for people who are blind or with low vision – available on two of our public computers
+- Window-Eyes, a screen reader – available on two of our public computers.

-- Magnifier, a standard Windows program for people with low vision
+- Magnifier, a standard Windows program that magnifies areas on the screen.

 Available to try out by appointment

 - LipSync, a mouth operated joystick that allows a person to control a computer cursor with a minimum of head and neck movement.
 This device can also be used on any touch screen tablet or smartphone

 - Dragon Naturally Speaking 14, speech recognition software that listens to your voice to type documents and control your computer

 - JAWS, a powerful screen reader program that reads information on your screen using synthesized speech.
 JAWS provides many useful commands that make it easier to use programs, edit documents, and read web pages